othman-19/bookStore-react-redux/README.md

 # PROJECT: Calculator_React
 The BookStore is a React-Redux project, build according to asked functional and technical requirements.
 In this application the user is able to add new books or delete them, he has also an access to a list of existed books which is able to be filtred by some categories.
+The Application state is managed separately from components with Redux.
 ![screenshot](./bookstore.png)

 > This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').